Venetian Lagoon: Location

 The Venetian Lagoon stretches from the River Sile in the north to the Brenta in the south, with a surface area of around 550 km2.
 It is around 8% land, including Venice itself and many smaller islands.
-About 11% is permanently covered by open water, or canal, as the network of dredged channels are called, while around 80% consists of mud flats, tidal shallows and salt marshes.
-The lagoon is the largest wetland in the Mediterranean Basin.
+About 11% is permanently covered by open water, or canals, as the network of dredged channels are called, while around 80% consists of mud flats, tidal shallows and salt marshes.
+The Lagoon is the largest wetland in the Mediterranean Basin.

 It is connected to the Adriatic Sea by three inlets: Lido, Malamocco and Chioggia.
-Sited at the end of a largely enclosed sea, the lagoon is subject to high variations in water level, the most extreme being the spring tides known as the acqua alta (Italian for "high water"), which regularly flood much of Venice.
+Situated at one end of a largely enclosed sea, the lagoon is subject to large variations in its water level.
+The most extreme are the spring tides known as the acqua alta (Italian for "high water"), which regularly flood much of Venice.

-The nearby Marano-Grado Lagoon, with a surface area of around 160 km2, is the northernmost lagoon in the Adriatic Sea and is called sometimes the "twin sister of the Venice lagoon".
+The nearby Marano-Grado Lagoon, with a surface area of around 160 km2, is the northernmost lagoon in the Adriatic Sea and is sometimes called the "twin sister of the Venice lagoon".